Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/SyntheticData.md

   -o, --output-directory TEXT     folder to save the synthetic data to
                                   [required]
-  --fill-column-with-values TEXT  select columns to fill values for -t, --token TEXT                specify the coconnect_token for accessing
+  --fill-column-with-values TEXT  select columns to fill values for -t, --token TEXT                specify the carrot_token for accessing
                                   the CCOM website
   -u, --url TEXT                  url endpoint for the CCOM website to ping --help                          Show this message and exit.